minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* The INDEX refers to the index number shown in the displayed person list.
+* The INDEX refers to the index number shown in the displayed contact list.
 * The index must be a positive integer (1, 2, 3, ...).
 * Any existing note for the contact will be replaced by the new note.
   </box>

 Examples:
-* `note 1 nt/student needs help with English` Adds a note about academic needs to the 1st person in the list.
+* `note 1 nt/student needs help with English` Adds a note about academic needs to the 1st contact in the list.
-* `note 3 nt/prefers to be contacted after 5pm` Adds a note about contact preferences to the 3rd person.
+* `note 3 nt/prefers to be contacted after 5pm` Adds a note about contact preferences to the 3rd contact.

-### Locating persons by name or phone number: `find`
+### Finding contacts by name or phone number: `find`

 The `find` command allows you to search for people by either their name or phone number, and handles partial matches.